Sociology

 • Entry Terms: Fall

-The UNB Sociology Graduate Program offers full-time or part-time research-intensive degrees that equip graduates with the skills and knowledge necessary for advanced positions with private, public, and charitable employers.
+The UNB Sociology Graduate Program offers research-intensive degrees that equip students with the skills and knowledge to meet a range of learning and career goals.

 Faculty and research areas